 In contrast, TESOL aims at teaching English as an additional language to those who live in a country that speaks primarily English.
 A TESOL course will focus on teaching English to non-natives and made modules on strategies useful in EFL and (English as Foreign Language) and ESL (English as Second Language) classes.

-The ideal candidate: TEFL Vs. TESOL
+The ideal Candidate: TEFL Vs. TESOL

 Passion for the language and transferring the same to others is an inherent element for becoming a teacher.
 And it is not much different in the case of both TEFL and TESOL.
 After affirmation for one of these courses, exploration of the ideal institution is the next step.

-There are a host of organizations that offer either single or both the certifications.
-Some are offered entirely online, some a combination of online and classroom, and some are purely classroom-based.
+There are a host of organizations that offer either single or both certifications.
+Some are offered entirely online, some are a combination of online and classroom, and some are purely classroom-based.
 The duration can range from anywhere between a month to up to 12 months, even more in some cases.
 And there is no international regulation standardizing the modules.
 The levels can range from a certificate to a Master’s degree.

 A TEFL Certificate is ideal for individuals from all walks of life who are keen travelers and want to see countries where English is not the first language, especially.
 Many times, these would be young people who are new professionals and are starting their professional journey before settling down.

-A TESOL Certificate is for people who want to teach English to non-natives in English speaking countries.
+A TESOL Certificate is for people who want to teach English to non-natives in English-speaking countries.
 Often, it is a natural progression for educators already in the teaching profession.

 What are the prospects: TEFL vs. TESOL